-In our experience, the usual way of developing leaders in The Core of an organisation is through individual interventions such as 1-on-1 coaching and solo or small group participation in development programmes outside the organisation.
+In our experience, the usual way of developing leaders at The Core of an organisation is through individual interventions such as 1-on-1 coaching and solo participation in development programmes outside the organisation.

-While this kind of development absolutely has its place, what these ‘system-of-one’ interventions leave on the table is the power of a collective development experience for your leaders as a community; one that is grounded in your context, your culture, your challenges.
+While this kind of development absolutely has its place, what these ‘system-of-one’ interventions leave out is the power of a shared, collective development experience; one that is grounded in your context and your culture.

 And our approach to development doesn’t just have a positive impact on the leaders directly involved.
-Because of our holistic approach to developing the humans at the centre of leadership, your people become better leaders in all areas of their lives: at work, at home, and in community, sending ripples wide across New Zealand.
+Because of our holistic approach to developing the human at the centre of leadership, your people become better leaders in all areas of their lives: at work, at home, and in community.

 Create Space: Go Deeper - Be Better